 Still, compressing images in Outlook can serve as a quick way to avoid the most egregious excesses of modern digital images in email.

-(How to compress images in Outlook tested with Outlook 2016; updated March 2018; title image: StockUnlimited)
+(How to reduce picture file size in Outlook tested with Outlook 2016; updated December 2019; title image: StockUnlimited)